simbo1905/shiny/README.md

 TODO:

-[ ] setup a build pipline in thier dockerhub or openshift to deploy automatically
+[ ] setup a build pipline in either dockerhub or openshift to deploy automatically